 What’s more, iron deficiencies have been linked to hair loss (

-They are excellent sources of omega-3 fatty acids, which have been linked to hair growth.
+They are excellent sources of omega-3 fatty acids, which have been linked to hair growth in several studies.

 However, there are only a handful of studies on omega-3 fatty acids and hair growth.
 More studies are needed before health experts can make any recommendations.

 Fatty fish is also a great source of protein, selenium, vitamin D3, and B vitamins, nutrients that may help promote strong and healthy hair (

 Interestingly, studies have linked vitamin D3 deficiency to hair loss (

 While it is still unclear if low vitamin D leads to hair loss, it’s a good idea to include fatty fish and other sources of vitamin D regularly in your diet.

 Fatty fish like salmon, herring, and mackerel are great sources of omega-3 fatty acids, which may support improved hair growth and density.
 However, there are only a few studies in this area, so more are needed.
 Fatty fish is also one of few food sources of vitamin D, which may be important for hair growth.

 Sweet potatoes are a great source of beta-carotene.
 The body converts this compound into vitamin A, which is linked to hair health.